 The range of flexible work arrangements — from hybrid work to remote work to free-address workplace strategies — continues to expand as companies explore next steps.
 However, remote work isn’t the best option for everyone.
 The prevalence and popularity of remote work exploded, by default, during the pandemic.
 For some organizations, including ActivTrak, a remote-first strategy and culture is the best, most sustainable approach for long-term success.

 Hybrid work arrangements have been around, often informally, for decades.
 In a hybrid work operating model, employees are free to get work done in whichever work environment helps them be most productive, with varying degrees of flexibility and choice.
-With support from their manager, some employees might decide that remote-only is the best option for them, while others might find that working in a designated office setting away from the distractions of the home is key to getting the most out of the workweek.
+With support from their manager, some employees might decide that remote-only is the best option for them, while others might find that working in a designated office setting away from distractions at home is key to getting the most out of the workweek.

-There are a number of benefits to hybrid work arrangements, for both businesses and employees!
+There are a number of benefits to hybrid work arrangements, for both businesses and employees.
 These include:

-- Better work-life balance: Work-life balance is essential for employee wellbeing and a healthy work environment.
-When employees have control of their schedule and can decide when they’re commuting and when they’d rather stay home, they feel empowered to make the best choices for their own well-being, engagement, and productivity.
+- Better work-life balance: Work-life balance is essential for employee well-being and a healthy work environment.
+When employees have control of their schedule and can decide when they’re commuting and when they’d rather stay home, they feel empowered to make the best choices for their own well-being, engagement and productivity.
 Happier employees are also more likely to stay at your company, which is better for retention and your human resources department.

 The Challenges of a Hybrid Work Model

-As with any new way of working, hybrid work arrangements have a number of challenges, especially in the absence of a formal policy.
+As with any way of working, hybrid work arrangements have a number of challenges, especially in the absence of a formal policy.